 Freeze doesn't have one specific venue in which it resides, instead the club night takes over some of the city's most incredible grade listed spaces including the Bombed Out Church, St. George's Hall and an abandoned mental asylum.
 It's a clubbing experience like no other.

 90s fancy dress parties, masked balls and completely free lock-out events.
-That's what to expect from the club night, which is a firm favourite with students.
 Waxxx is the right balance between decent music and just plain silliness.